What are the treatment options for patients with kidney failure?

-On the other hand, vendors of peritoneal dialysis solutions can deliver their solutions to the foreign address, so they can perform the dialysis while on holiday.
-This indeed permits you to continue your dialysis, but still you would need to take breaks everyday to perform the therapy many times a day.
+On the other hand, vendors of peritoneal dialysis solutions can deliver their solutions to foreign address, so they can perform the dialysis while on holiday.
+This indeed permits you to continue your dialysis, but still, you would need to take breaks every day to perform the therapy many times a day.
 Some patients find that cumbersome, especially if they have busy business schedules or want to enjoy the entire day out.

 The tube on the tummy of patients with peritoneal dialysis will prevent people from wearing bikinis while sunbathing.
 If that troubles you, just buy a full swimsuit and enjoy the sun.
 This is not a trivial consideration that must be discussed, not only with female patients.

-Neither haemodialysis nor peritoneal dialysis are devoid of complications.
-I will not be exhaustive not detailed but overall both are associated with bacterial infections, haemodialysis more with viral infections because of the manipulation of patient’s blood outside the body by the dialysis machine.
+Neither haemodialysis nor peritoneal dialysis is devoid of complications.
+I will not be exhaustive, not detailed but overall both are associated with bacterial infections, haemodialysis more with viral infections because of the manipulation of patient’s blood outside the body by the dialysis machine.

 As a professional, I cannot decide on behalf of my patients, but I can explain the rationale, the pros and the cons of all therapies, so they have more elements for their decision.
 I, maximum, can weigh the options for them, based on their medical condition and the ‘intel’ gained after a detailed conversation with me, aiming to understand their preferences and priorities.